By - Kirsten Antony, RN

 Sound Healing Services

-Tibetan singing bowls and/or tuning forks can be added to any holistic service (reflexology, healing touch and/or quantum field healing) with no extra charge.
+Tibetan singing bowls, Crystal singing bowls and/or tuning forks can be added to any holistic service (reflexology, healing touch and/or quantum field healing).
+Please see service fees page for more information.
 The sound healing techniques are used to amplify healing and relaxation.

 "If you want to find the secrets of the universe, think in terms of energy, frequency and vibration"~